VIRUXE/ncmiatatuning-docs/docusaurus/docs/index.md

   * VTECKiller - Moderator of the Facebook Group, constantly supports and helps everyone, probably has the most experience building and tuning 2.5.
   * Shifty35 - Probably the most knowledgeable individual of the group and also constantly supports and helps everyone.
   * NyxOne - That's me! 😁Don't hesitate to [contact me](mailto:dufresne.charles@gmail.com).

-* About this document
-I've chosen this format for its ease of use and because it can be easily [downloaded offline](https://docs.google.com/document/d/1b4rhyg6aVLKPjBcbVLuTv8BVeTrC8zoHCeKqxaaMyYw/edit?usp=sharing) on your phone or computer, printed and even [displayed as a website](http://ncmiatatuning.s3-website.us-east-2.amazonaws.com/index.html).

 # **READ ME (seriously)**